Process Simulation

 • Changing feedstock composition and flowrates

-• Analyzing the effects of process upsets
+• Analysing the effects of process upsets

 • Helping to devise control and operating strategies to achieve product specifications